cloudmesh/cloudmesh-mpi/doc/chapters/nlp-services.md

 ## Amazon Comprehend [^aws-comprehend]

+Comprehend is Amazon's solution for cloud-based NLP.
+It is available with an AWS account.
+To use, it requires use of either the AWS Command Line Interface or an AWS sdk for Python, Java, or .NET.
+Notable features include functionality for giving batches of documents to be processed as well as submission of multiple jobs in a list.
+The DetectEntities function also allows use of a custom-trained model.

 Supported Interfaces:
-AWS CLI, Python, Java
+AWS CLI, Python, Java, .NET

 ### Functions

-The following is a non-exhaustive selection of functions provided by the API
+The following is a non-exhaustive selection of pre-configured functions provided by the API that are common among NLP services.

 DetectSentiment [^aws-comprehend-sentiment]
 - language, text -> Sentiment [POSITIVE | NEGATIVE | NEUTRAL | MIXED], SentimentScore [float 0.0-1.0 for each possible sentiment]